t1meshift/YeltsinDB/table_file.md

 3. Put last available free page as the next page ((6.1) = 5)
 4. Set current page offset as the offset to the last available free page ((5) = current_page_offset)

+## File signature

+*Since v0.2* a file signature could be `TBL?`, which signals for incomplete table write operation.
+If that signature is detected, the state of a table should be reverted to that it was before failed transaction.